 - 1. The Infection Control Nurse in consultation with the Administrator and Director of Nursing will determine the need to cohort staff. - 2.
-Dedicated, consistent staffing teams who directly interact with residents who are confirmed or suspected to be infected with COVID-19 may be assigned to care only for residents in cohort. - 3.
-The facility will limit clinical and other staff who have direct resident contact to specific areas of the facility and will not rotate staff between various areas of the facility during the time they are working each day during period of recognized outbreaks. - 4.
-Staff from ancillary departments such as occupational therapy, physical therapy, dietary, and providers should consider scheduling visits to residents on the COVID-19 unit at the end of the day.
+Staff will be assigned to work only on the COVID-19 unit whenever possible during a COVID-19 outbreak. - 3.
+Staff movement from areas of the facility having illness to areas not affected by the outbreak will be limited whenever possible. - 4.
+Staff from ancillary departments such as occupational therapy, physical therapy, dietary, and providers, should consider scheduling visits to residents on the COVID-19 unit at the end of the day.

-Dept. Responsible: Safety (X) Replaces - Dated: 01/2024 () New Page Effective Date: Revised 08/2024
+(X) Replaces - Dated: 09/2020 Dept. Responsible: Safety

+) New Page Effective Date: Revised 01/2024